The Keys to Creating a Successful Budget

-Let me be clear—I'm not implying that the priorities listed above should be yours.
-Your priorities are personal—you must choose your own priorities.
+The implication isn't that the priorities listed above should be yours.
+Your priorities are personal, and you must choose your own priorities.
 You might decide that taking your children to another country—so they can experience another culture—is more important than paying off your mortgage early.
-Or you might decide the opposite.
+Or, you might decide the opposite.
 That's your decision.
-The point is that the most successful budget is a reflection of your deepest-held priorities.
+The point is that the most successful budget is a reflection of your deepest-held priorities and financial goals.

 Design a budget that lets you make small tweaks to your lifestyle.
 Bring a brown-bag lunch to work.
 Shop at the outlet version of your favorite retail stores (like Nordstrom Rack instead of Nordstrom).
 If you're going to make a major change, do it in a "big-ticket" area—like buying a 6-year-old Honda Accord instead of a 1-year-old Acura.
 That's a purchase you'll only have to make once—after you buy that car, there's no temptation to buy a different car next week.